-- 3. OB (Obstetrics) - H. All hospitals and FSEDs are grouped on EMResource by regions.
-The Denver Metro area is grouped by north, east, west, south, central, and Boulder regions.
-Regional saturation exists when all hospitals within that region are on ED divert. - The following guidelines are to be considered with regional saturation of ED divert: - 1.
-All local dispatch centers will have the ability to assign hospital destinations in EMResource when there is ED divert saturation within a region to establish a real time rolling count of 911 EMS transports to hospitals over a 24-hour period.
-This would begin at the time of regional ED divert saturation to 0800 the following day, then repeat at 24hour time intervals until regional divert saturation is resolved. - 2.
-FSEDs are not included in hospital destination assignment or the hospital rotation.
-However, to decrease the burden on hospitals, EMS providers are encouraged to transport appropriate patients per FSED protocol. - 3.
-The closest appropriate hospital destinations will still apply for patients meeting criteria for overriding ED Divert as outlined in this protocol. - 4.
-Hospital distribution of stable, low acuity patients that do not present with a time sensitive condition may be considered in the hospital rotation board procedure as per EMResource Hospital Rotation Board Instructions - 5.
-Patients may be transported out of the primary region at the EMS providers discretion, if it is in the patient's best interest or the system constraints allow.
-Likewise, EMS providers always have the discretion to override and transport to the closest facility if they feel the patient's condition warrants. - A hospital that experiences a significant infrastructure issue such as loss of power, flooding, etc. preventing the facility from receiving patients, it should be listed as closed (BLACK) status in EMResource and be exempt from rotation until functional again.
+- A. All hospitals and free-standing emergency departments (FSED) are grouped in EMResource by regions.
+The Denver Metro area consists of North, East, West, South, Central, and Boulder regions. - 1.
+Regional Saturation exists when all hospitals within a region are either on Critical (ORANGE) or ED Divert (RED) status excluding FSED. - B. The following guidelines are to be considered when one Denver Metro region experiences Regional Saturation. - All Denver Metro dispatch centers track hospital destinations in the EMResource Hospital ED Load Leveling Rotation Board view to establish a real time rolling count of 911 EMS transports to hospitals over a 24-hour period.
+This would begin at the time of regional saturation to 08:00 the following day, then repeat at 24-hour time intervals until the Critical (ORANGE) and/or ED Divert (RED) regional saturation is resolved. - 2.
+Dispatch centers may restructure facilities on the EMResource Hospital Load Leveling Rotation Board view to accommodate the distribution of patients to hospitals within their geographic area. - 3.
+FSED are not included in hospital destination tracking or the hospital ED load leveling rotation board.
+However, to decrease the burden on hospitals, EMS providers are encouraged to transport appropriate patients per FSED protocol. - 4.
+The closest appropriate hospital destinations will still apply for patients meeting criteria for overriding ED Divert (RED) as outlined in this protocol. - Hospital distribution of stable patients not meeting ED Divert (RED) override criteria are considered in the Hospital ED Load Leveling Board procedure as per EMResource Hospital ED Load Leveling Board Instructions - 6.
+Patients may be transported out of the primary region at the EMS providers discretion, if it is in the patient's best interest and the EMS system constraints allow.
+Likewise, EMS providers always have the discretion to override the load leveling board and transport to the closest facility if they determine the patient's condition warrants. - 7.
+A hospital that experiences a significant infrastructure issue such as loss of power, flooding, etc. preventing the facility from receiving patients, it should be listed as Closed (BLACK) status in EMResource and be exempt from load leveling until functional again.